-Disclaimer: This post contains some affiliate links.
-If you book through these links I will earn a small percentage of commission that goes into the maintainence costs of So The Adventure Begins.
+Disclaimer: This post contains affiliate links.
+If you book through these links I earn a small percentage of commission that goes into the maintenance of So The Adventure Begins.
 I really appreciate your support.
 All affiliate links are marked with *

 Cat Tien at a glance

 Cat Tien is in Lam Dong Province about 4 hours driving north of Ho Chi Minh City, on route to Dalat.
 The province is home to the Cat Tien National Park – a UNESCO and nationally protected area of a primary forest home to a whole range of wildlife from ancient trees, to exotic birds, insects and even base to two wildlife rescue centres.
 Cat Tien National Park spans a massive area of 70,000+ ha and is home to an estimated 1,610 species.
 Cat Tien town sits across the river from the Cat Tien National Park, which can be accessed via boat.

 The weather in Cat Tien varies with the changing from wet to dry seasons.
 Regardless of whether you visit in wet or dry season you should expect warm temperatures.
 Visiting in the transitional months between seasons (Novemeber/December and May/June) offers a high chance of dry weather with slightly cooler temperatures.

 Try to avoid visiting in the peak of monsoon season (June – November) as there will be a lot of rain and mud making the National Park challenging to explore.
 September is the wettest month of the year.
 There is nothing to do in Cat Tien other than visit the National Park so bare this in mind when planning your trip.